 Maybe you’ve considered whitening your teeth too.
 If so, you’ve probably already gotten a taste of the many options out there.
-You may have also realized that, although professional teeth-whitening services are offered by most dentists, it’s considered strictly cosmetic, and is therefore not covered by traditional dental insurance.
-That means you’ll be footing the bill.
+You may have also realized that, although professional teeth-whitening services are offered by most dentists, it’s considered strictly cosmetic, and is not covered by traditional dental insurance.
+In other words, you’ll be footing the bill.

 DIY whitening options

-The first, and probably least expensive, option to consider all the do-it-yourself methods for teeth whitening, including the wide selection of over-the-counter products available.
+The most accessible (and least expensive) option to consider are all the do-it-yourself methods for teeth whitening, including the wide selection of over-the-counter products available.
 You can probably find at least half a dozen options from just as many different brands in your local supermarket or drugstore.

-Some, like whitening toothpastes, are perfectly safe, effective, and simple to use.
+Some of these methods, like whitening toothpastes, are perfectly safe, effective and simple to use.
 Others are a bit more complicated.
 The one downside they all share is that they take a long period of consistent use before you see results.
-And, in most cases, the results they provide are pretty minor — a shade or two lighter, and that’s it.
+And, in most cases, the results they provide are pretty minor — a shade or two lighter at most.

-Of course, that’s perfectly fine for some people.
-If that’s you, you’ll probably find that DIY teeth whitening is both the most convenient and most cost-effective option.
+Of course, that’s perfectly fine for some people and if that’s you, you’ll probably find that DIY teeth whitening is both the most convenient and most cost-effective option.

-Special note: There are a number of ineffective and even dangerous methods and products advertised as DIY teeth whitening solutions.
-We wrote an entire guide to help you navigate those waters and settle on those options that are both safe and effective.
-Read the guide here.
+Special note: There are a number of ineffective, and even dangerous, methods and products advertised as DIY teeth whitening solutions floating around in stores and on social media.
+We wrote an entire guide to help you navigate those waters.

 Dental discount plans